remi-douvenot/ssw-2d/README_anaprop.md

 Our project accesses the Copernicus ERA dataset, in order for you to access it, create an account [here](https://cds.climate.copernicus.eu/user/register), then set up your api key as explained [here](https://cds.climate.copernicus.eu/api-how-to).

-In a nutshell, for linux users, complete the following file in ```$HOME/.cdsapirc``` of the user that will run SSW with the contents below :
+In a nutshell, for linux users, create the following file in ```$HOME/.cdsapirc``` of the user that will run SSW with the contents below :

 ```
 url: https://cds.climate.copernicus.eu/api/v2